Global Privacy Control: Implementation

 The character '1' is the only allowed value for the header.
 There is deliberately no mechanism for extensibility; the creators of the standard have stated that they will create new headers if extension becomes necessary.

-The GPC preference may also be signalled by the browser setting the gpcAtNavigation property of the top-level browsing context of loaded pages to the value true.
+The second part of a client implementation is setting the navigator.globalPrivacyControl property to the value true.

 Websites can optionally host a JSON-formatted file known as the GPC support resource at the well-known URI .well-known/gpc.json to indicate how they respond to the GPC signal.
 This file has up to two relevant members (all other members should be ignored): a gpc boolean member where true means that the server intends on complying with GPC requests, and false means it does not, and a lastUpdate member.
 By default, a website's support is unknown.

 Adoption

 GPC has been implemented by Mozilla Firefox, Brave, and DuckDuckGo Private Browser.
-GPC is not yet supported by Google Chrome or Microsoft Edge, despite Chrome still allowing users to enable the Do Not Track header.
+GPC was briefly implemented in prerelease versions of Safari as an optional setting, but remains unsupported.
+Enabling GPC has never been supported by Google Chrome or Microsoft Edge, despite Chrome still allowing users to enable the Do Not Track header.
 However, there are third-party extensions available for Chrome that enable sending the GPC header during HTTP requests, including the EFF's Privacy Badger extension and the DuckDuckGo Privacy Essentials add-on amongst others.

+Starting January 1, 2027 the CCPA will require businesses that develop or maintain a browser to include functionality configurable by a consumer that enables the browser to send an opt-out preference signal. effectively requiring GPC in all browsers available to California residents.
 Many websites including the New York Times and Washington Post have started to recognize and respect GPC signals.

-Currently California, Colorado, Connecticut, and New Jersey are the only states that officially legally recognize and require businesses to honor GPC.
-In Colorado, the Colorado Privacy Act (CPA) mentions that GPC was the first Universal Opt Out Mechanism (UOOM) to be recognized as meeting the standards of the CPA.

-Similarly Connecticut started recognizing GPC signals on January 1st 2025 after the Connecticut Data Privacy Act (CDPA) took effect.
-New Jersey started requiring businesses to respect universal opt-out mechanisms such as Global Privacy Control, under the New Jersey Data Privacy Law (NJDPL) which went into effect on July 15, 2025.
-GPC has additionally been endorsed by the California Attorney General under the California Consumer Privacy Act (CCPA).
+As of May 2, 2026 close to 400,000 websites declare support for GPC via a file on their servers at URL: /.well-known/gpc.json.

 Legal status

+As of March 2026, GPC has legal authority in five states: